nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/file_analytics_anomaly/file_analytics_anomaly.md

 ## Load Sample Data

-1. Go to the Sample Data folder in the Marketing share and copy, then paste that folder to the same share.
+1. Go to the folder **usershareXX** and copy and paste all the files and folders in the same share.

     ![](images/42.png)

-2. Now delete the original Sample Data folder.
+2. Now delete the copied files.

 ## Cause Error Condition